andrewhopper/dotai/readme.md

 ##### docs/2-technical-design/requirements/
 Stores detailed requirements for various aspects of the project, organized by category (e.g., security, performance, accessibility).

+##### docs/2-technical-design/features/
+Stores feature specifications, organized by feature name.
+Each feature has its own directory containing detailed documentation.

 #### docs/3-development/
-Contains documentation related to the development process, including folder lock documentation that specifies which folders should not be modified by AI tools.
+Contains documentation related to the development process, including folder lock documentation and AI assistance logs.

+##### docs/3-development/folder-locks.md
+Specifies which folders should not be modified by AI tools, ensuring critical parts of the codebase remain under human control.

+##### docs/3-development/tasklog/
+Records AI assistance activities, providing a history of AI interactions and decisions made during development.

 #### docs/4-acceptence/
 Houses acceptance criteria, validation reports, and compliance documentation.